Consensys/verax-documentation/developer-guides/using-the-subgraph.md

 Public subgraph on Linea testnet
 {% endembed %}

-You can use this default web interface to write queries in GraphQL in order to search through the attestation registry.
+You can use this default web interface to write queries in GraphQL in order to serarch through the attestation registry.
 Alternatively you can use a tool such as Postman, or use the subgraph's API to query the registry directly from your own dapp.

 Examples of queries that you can make using the subgraph: